plotly/plotly.py-docs/python/streamtube-plot.md

 ### Introduction

-In streamtube plots, attributes inlcude `x`, `y`, and `z`, which set the coordinates of the vector field, and `u`, `v`, and `w`, which sets the x, y, and z components of the vector field.
+In streamtube plots, attributes include `x`, `y`, and `z`, which set the coordinates of the vector field, and `u`, `v`, and `w`, which set the x, y, and z components of the vector field.
 Additionally, you can use `starts` to determine the streamtube's starting position.
-Lastly, `maxdisplayed` determines the maximum segments displayed in a streamtube.

 ### Basic Streamtube Plot